orionilloc/orionilloc1.github.io/_posts/2023-12-2-Disgruntled.md

 ![question10info](Q10Crontab.png)

 # Conclusion
 We just investigated a fictional, if entertaining logic bomb investigation.
 I cannot tell if you this is remotely close to a real life incident response, clean-up, or facting-finding session.
 However, I did have a good time with it.
 This challenge room still gives a sense of narrative with the brief investigation.
 Disgruntled former employee plants a logic bomb on this Linux system.
 Said logic bomb in the form of a script removes a presumably mission critical application or resource.
 Evidence of execution can be found using Linux commands found on the system.
 I hope this writeup gave you something new to use in your arsenal.
-Cheers!